dougsweetser/Q/docs/SR/problem_sets.md

 In early 1997, I had a meeting with a famous physicist to discuss my research project.
-Actually, I sat outside his door and talked with him to and from the chinese food truck.
+Actually, I sat outside his door and talked with him to and from the Chinese food truck.
 He thought my project was "Interesting, but not very interesting."
 The reason was that I had a few math widgets, but no theory.
 I thanked him for his time.

 Now I had to find a theory.
 This is a crazy assignment.
-I decided to begin my search by posing a question: define a brief definition of time that must be two sentences or less and only be about phyiscs or math, not philosophy.
-My runon sentence answer used quaternions as a definition of events in space-time.
+I decided to begin my search by posing a question: define a brief definition of time that must be two sentences or less and only be about physics or math, not philosophy.
+My run-on sentence answer used quaternions as a definition of events in space-time.

 To test the hypothesis, I asked the professor who taught the class if I could